GoergPflug/ssd1306-undocumented-grayscale-mode/README.md

 if this works for you please open a ticket, if it does not please also open a ticket!

-see function TestCmd for the used commands (0x9a,2,0xd6,1)
+see function TestCmd for the used commands (0x9a,2,0xd6,1), Set Mux to 64

 https://www.youtube.com/shorts/1Vx-WqN9S30